thirdicrypto/darkwallet-electron-ui/README.md

 > npm run dev

 You will need npm and a bunch of node modules.
-If you install, please make a list of the dependencies so we can have them documented here, or better yet add them to package.json

 You will need node v6 (v4 is the default version on Ubuntu)

+## KNOWN ISSUES:

+- Single history object breaks history page

 ## TO DO:

-- Restore (in progress)
+- Get more addresses
 - Send (in progress)
 - Verify address in send field
-- Sealth address
 - Settings?
-- Handle empty form fields
+- Handle empty/invalid form fields
 - Don't close identities dropdown on account delete
 - active indicators on main tabs
 - Keep correct account active on delete
 - Delete Pocket
 - Confirm pocket deletes

+- heartbeat / polling

 - QR codes https://www.npmjs.com/package/qrcode.react
 - Fix icons?